apache/druid/docs/operations/api-reference.md

 The response payload includes a list of `latestStatus` objects.
 Each `latestStatus` represents the status for a dataSource (which has/had auto-compaction enabled).
 The `latestStatus` object has the following keys:
 * `dataSource`: name of the datasource for this status information
 * `scheduleStatus`: auto-compaction scheduling status.
 Possible values are `NOT_ENABLED` and `RUNNING`.
-Returns `RUNNING ` if the dataSource has an active auto-compaction config submitted otherwise, `NOT_ENABLED`
+Returns `RUNNING ` if the dataSource has an active auto-compaction config submitted.
+Otherwise, returns `NOT_ENABLED`.
 * `bytesAwaitingCompaction`: total bytes of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
-* `bytesCompacted`: total bytes of this datasource that are already compacted with the spec set in the auto-compaction config.
+* `bytesCompacted`: total bytes of this datasource that are already compacted with the spec set in the auto-compaction config
-* `bytesSkipped`: total bytes of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `bytesSkipped`: total bytes of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction
 * `segmentCountAwaitingCompaction`: total number of segments of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
-* `segmentCountCompacted`: total number of segments of this datasource that are already compacted with the spec set in the auto-compaction config.
+* `segmentCountCompacted`: total number of segments of this datasource that are already compacted with the spec set in the auto-compaction config
-* `segmentCountSkipped`: total number of segments of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `segmentCountSkipped`: total number of segments of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction
 * `intervalCountAwaitingCompaction`: total number of intervals of this datasource waiting to be compacted by the auto-compaction (only consider intervals/segments that are eligible for auto-compaction)
-* `intervalCountCompacted`: total number of intervals of this datasource that are already compacted with the spec set in the auto-compaction config.
+* `intervalCountCompacted`: total number of intervals of this datasource that are already compacted with the spec set in the auto-compaction config
-* `intervalCountSkipped`: total number of intervals of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction.
+* `intervalCountSkipped`: total number of intervals of this datasource that are skipped (not eligible for auto-compaction) by the auto-compaction

 ##### GET